open-spaced-repetition/fsrs4anki-helper/config.md

 ### `load_balance`

-Fuzz must be enabled for this (default: enabled).
+Fuzz must be enabled for this (default: enabled, set in the scheduler code).
 During rescheduling, it keeps the daily number consistent instead of fluctuating.